saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 #### OS Used : WSL Ubuntu
 #### Setting up Kafka :
-Installed and ran confluent kafka locally on Ubuntu
+Installed and ran confluent kafka locally on Ubuntu.

-You can download by running below command:
+We can download by running below command:
 ```sh
 curl -O http://packages.confluent.io/archive/7.1/confluent-community-7.1.1.tar.gz
 ```
 To install [this](https://www.youtube.com/watch?v=mdcIdzYHFlw) YT video might be helpful.

-To start all kafka services
+To start all kafka services run :
 ```sh
 confluent local services start

 ```
-following services will be up and running
+following services will be up and running.
 ```sh
 ZooKeeper is [UP]
 Kafka is [UP]